 NCPD has not yet submitted evidence of implementation for recommendation 28.1.
-The assessment team will continue to work with NCPD to assess progress on this recommendation.

 Complaints

 Finding 29: Many community members have not filed complaints even after negative experiences with NCPD personnel, and the complaint process is confusing to most.

 Recommendation 29.1: NCPD should make the complaints process accessible to all community members.
 Community members should have multiple avenues to make a complaint, and the community should receive education on the complaints process.
 If an informal complaint is made to an officer or any member of the department, including the Chief of Police, that complaint must be entered into the formal complaint system.